-Vaginal estrogen comes in one of three forms –Estradiol tablets (Vagifem) and Estrogen vaginal creams (Estrace and Premarin), used twice a week, and the estradiol vaginal ring (Estring), which lasts three months.
-All three types of estrogen are effective, though my patients often have trouble remembering the twice a week regimens for tablets and cream.
-Estrogen doses are lowest for the ring and highest for the cream, but one can adjust the dose by simply using less cream.
+Vaginal estrogen works by thickening the vaginal walls, improving blood flow to the vaginal area and by increasing natural vaginal secretions.
+It comes in many options–Estradiol tablets (Vagifem), Estradiol vaginal suppositories (Imvexxy), and Estrogen vaginal creams (Estrace and Premarin), and the estradiol vaginal ring (Estring).
+Estrogen doses are lowest for the ring and highest for the cream, but you can adjust the dose by simply using less cream.
 This allows for higher doses at the beginning of treatment, with lower maintenance doses once vaginal integrity and sexual function are restored.

 Safety of vaginal estrogens

 Women hear the word “estrogen” and immediately become concerned – not surprising given the findings of the Women’s Health Initiate in 2002 that hormone replacement is associated with a small increase in breast cancer risks.
 However, estrogen exposure from use of vaginal estrogen is much lower than that with hormone replacement, and blood levels of estrogen remain within the menopausal range.
 These small amounts of estrogen do not carry the same risks of blood clots as does hormone replacement, and there is no increase in uterine cancer rates with vaginal estrogen use for up to 5 years.
 Despite these differences, vaginal estrogens carry the same FDA warnings as systemic hormone replacement, and menopause experts have petitioned the FDA to correct the vaginal estrogen package insert.